engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-04-03
           desc: 'How to historicize the rhetorically mediated experiences in question'
           readings: [
-            'As needed: artifacts, fieldwork, etc.', 'Haas, C. (1996).
+            'As needed project research.', 'Haas, C. (1996).
 Chapter 8, "Historicizing technology," in <cite>Writing technology: Studies on the materiality of literacy</cite> (pp. 205-223).
 New York, NY: Routledge.', ]
           assign: [
             'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
       thu:
         - date: 2018-04-05
           desc: 'Historicizing work, continued'
-          readings: [ 'As needed: artifacts, fieldwork, etc.' ]
+          readings: [ 'As needed.' ]
           assign: [ 'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]

     - num: 13